cvmfs/doc-cvmfs/apx-parameters.rst

                                     | Added with ``cvmfs_server add-replica -g``.
 CVMFS_SPOOL_DIR                     | Location of the upstream spooler scratch directories;
                                     | the read-only CernVM-FS moint point and copy-on-write storage reside here.
-CVMFS_STRATUM0                      URL of the master copy (*stratum0*) of this specific repository.
+CVMFS_STATISTICS_DB                 | Set a custom path for the publisher statistics database CVMFS_STATS_DB_DAYS_TO_KEEP         | Sets the pruning interval for the publisher statistics database CVMFS_STRATUM0                      URL of the master copy (*stratum0*) of this specific repository.
 CVMFS_STRATUM1                      URL of the Stratum1 HTTP server for this specific repository.
 CVMFS_SYNCFS_LEVEL                  | Controls how often ``sync`` will by called by ``cvmfs_server`` operations.